International Composers Competition for young composers

 Composer should submit the followings:

-2) Score (only score printed on paper – no electronic documents acceptable)
+2) Score (on printed paper only – no electronic documents acceptable)

-3) Recording of performance (If available, Audio CD or CDROM in wave, aif or mp3 format)
+4) Recording of work, if available (Audio CD, or CDROM in wave, aif, or mp3 format)

-All materials should be sent to the IRINO PRIZE FOUNDATION, Japan by post (email submission is not acceptable).
-All scores and recordings will be kept in the archive of the JML.
+All materials should be sent to the IRINO PRIZE FOUNDATION, Japan by post.
+(No email submission is acceptable) All scores will be kept in the archive of the JML.

 INFORMATION: To obtain the application form and additional information, contact: